Velocidex/velociraptor-docs/content/vql_reference/plugin/_index.md

 ----|-------------|-----
-row|A query or slice which generates rows.|LazyExpr (required) query|Run this query for each row.|StoredQuery async|If set we run all queries asyncronously (implies workers=1000).|bool workers|Total number of asyncronous workers.|int64 column|If set we only extract the column from row.|string
+row|A query or slice which generates rows.|LazyExpr (required) query|Run this query for each row.|StoredQuery async|If set we run all queries asynchronously (implies workers=1000).|bool workers|Total number of asynchronous workers.|int64 column|If set we only extract the column from row.|string